Kevin Poulsen: Journalism

 Poulsen reinvented himself as a journalist after his release from prison and sought to distance himself from his criminal past.
 Poulsen served in a number of journalistic capacities at California-based security research firm SecurityFocus, where he began writing security and hacking news in early 2000.
 Despite a late arrival to a market saturated with technology media, SecurityFocus News became a well-known name in the tech news world during Poulsen's tenure with the company and was acquired by Symantec.
 Moreover, his original investigative reporting was frequently picked up by the mainstream press.
 Poulsen left SecurityFocus in 2005 to freelance and pursue independent writing projects.
 In June 2005, he became a senior editor for Wired News, which hosted his blog, 27BStroke6, later renamed Threat Level.

 In October 2006, Poulsen released information detailing his successful search for registered sex offenders using MySpace to solicit sex from children.
 His work identified 744 registered people with MySpace profiles and led to the arrest of one, Andrew Lubrano.

 In June 2010, Poulsen broke the initial story of the arrest of U.S. service member Chelsea Manning and published the logs of Manning's chats with Adrian Lamo regarding WikiLeaks.

-In June 2019, Poulsen was accused of doxing Shawn Brooks, a 34-year-old Trump supporter living in The Bronx, when Poulsen revealed his identity in an article published in The Daily Beast on June 1, 2019 for being the alleged creator and disseminator of a fake video, which showed Nancy Pelosi speaking in a slurred manner.
+In June 2019, Poulsen was accused of doxing Shawn Brooks, a 34-year-old Trump supporter living in The Bronx, when Poulsen revealed Brooks' identity in an article published in The Daily Beast on June 1, 2019 as the alleged creator and disseminator of a fake video which showed Nancy Pelosi speaking in a slurred manner.